 10 Steps To Declutter Electronics

-To be honest, I have made attempts to declutter my electronics over the years.
+To be honest, I have made attempts to declutter and organize my electronic and tech devices over the years.
 But more than once I’ve lost my nerve halfway through the process.

 Because frankly, I didn’t always know which cord was for which device.
 Nor how to dispose of the sensitive data stored in and on these devices (you don’t want your kids pictures found on a shadowy website because someone decided to rummage through the stuff you discarded).
 So I’ve procrastinated for a long time before finally doing something about it.
 Do you want to get started as well?